Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Proof of Theorem

-\end{theorem} \begin{proof} With the regularity assumptions on the right hand side $\veccj{f}$, unique solutions are given by the Picard-Lindel\"of theorem for all $\alpha \in I$.
-Moreover, the solution $\veccj{w}$ is $N+1$ times continuously differentiable w.r.t.\ $\alpha$.
-For both statements we refer to, e.g., \cite[Sec.~4]{book:hartman-ode}, \cite[Sec.~1]{book:chicone2006ordinary}.
+\end{theorem} \begin{proof} With the regularity assumptions on the right hand side $\veccj{f}$, unique solutions are given by the Picard-Lindel\"of Theorem for all $\alpha \in I$.
+Moreover, the solution $\veccj{w}$ is $N+1$-times continuously differentiable in $\alpha$.
+For both statements we refer to, e.g., \cite[Sec.~5.4]{book:hartman-ode}, \cite[Sec.~1]{book:chicone2006ordinary}.
 Therefore, a Taylor series in $\alpha$ around $\alpha= 0$ gives

 \end{proof} Furthermore, we use the following technical result from \cite{art:H2mor-bilinear-breiten2012}, \cite{morBre13}.

 \begin{lemma} Let $\tensorbj{P}, \tensorbj{A} \in \mathbb{R}^{M,M}$, $\tensorbj{B} \in \mathbb{R}^{M,K}$, $\tensorbj{C} \in \mathbb{R}^{K,M}$, $\tensorbj{D} \in \mathbb{R}^{K,K}$, and let